shannonalliance/mlflow-on-ec2-with-s3-artifacts-and-basic-auth/README.md

 - In the repository root directory, create a `.env` file.
 - Copy and paste the `.env.template` file contents into the `.env` file.
-- Replace the placeholder values with the valuse you want to use.
+- Replace the placeholder values with the values you want to use.
 - Export the environment variables.
     - Either `source` this file, or copy and paste the content in the temrinal.